 - Clearly give the address of where you are, as accurately as possible.
 Let them know about any landmarks that will help them find the casualty.

 - Give as much information as possible about the injury, especially whether the person is breathing or not – if they aren’t, the call will be treated as a priority.

 - Look out for the emergency services arriving and let other people nearby let them know that they’re on their way so they can be directed to the right place.

 St John Ambulance is encouraging parents to speak to their child’s school about the Big First Aid Lesson so that their child doesn’t miss out on learning these vital skills.
 The charity is also campaigning for first aid to be included in the National Curriculum.

-St John Ambulance has a wide range of resources on its website to help children learn about first aid, including free online resources for teachers to use in schools, as well as a YouTube channel with lots of videos demonstrating first aid techniques (a complete recording of The Big First Aid Lesson 2014 is also available to watch online, below).
+St John Ambulance has a wide range of resources on its website to help children learn about first aid, including free online resources for teachers to use in schools, as well as a YouTube channel with lots of videos demonstrating first aid techniques.
 Children can also join one of St John Ambulance's youth groups to learn important lifesaving skills.

-The Red Cross also offers fist aid skills pages for young people, with videos, case studies, key steps to action and quizzes for each of the first aid skills.
+The Red Cross also offers first aid skills pages for young people, with videos, case studies, key steps to action and quizzes for each of the first aid skills.

 Image © St John Ambulance